Developer Guide

 - May be confusing for the user (e.g. The user assumes that the

-command works for matching substrings of individual words.
-He inputsfind n/goo inc
+findcommand works for matching substrings of individual words.
+He inputsfind n/goo incfor anInternshipwith company nameGoogle Incorporated).

 - May be confusing for the user (e.g. The user assumes that the